guilhermeneugenio/gcs-lichens-immediate-fb-sys/README.md

 # gcs-lichens-immediate-fb-sys
-An extension of a Generic Crowdsourcing System to ease the process of mapping lichens, retrieving immediate feedback to the user.
+An extension of a Generic Crowdsourcing System.
+Capable of returning immediate feedback to the user, allowing to map lichens in order to fight the scarceness of air pollution and climate change data.